 Indoor dining and takeout.
 Lunch and dinner service Monday through Saturday.

 This gem features North Indian Punjabi cuisine and curries are their specialty.
-My favorite is palak lamb (lamb in spinach curry), but it’s hard to pass up the chicken shahi korma, mixed grill or his BBQ hotlinks.
+My favorite is palak lamb (lamb in spinach curry), but it’s hard to pass up the chicken shahi korma or mixed grill.
 Raj and his staff will prepare anything you ask, and he likes to experiment.
 Don’t be surprised if you look up to see him by your table with a little something extra.
 We were thrilled with the surprise M&M stuffed naan for dessert.

 Indoor dining.
 Limited patio dining and take-out.
 Dinner service Monday through Saturday.